 Overall, Orwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Orwell is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Orwell doesn't have a public transportation system that people use for their commute.

 The people who call Orwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orwell residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Orwell include English, German, Irish, Italian, and Scottish.